Lemniscate-2525/30_Days_of_ML/Day11_Mall_Customer_Segmentation_KMeans/README.md

 KMeans can produce misleading results in several structural scenarios :

-**Non-convex clusters:** KMeans draws linear Voronoi boundaries between centroids.
+**Non-convex clusters :** KMeans draws linear Voronoi boundaries between centroids.
 If the true cluster shape is a ring, crescent, or spiral, those boundaries cut through the actual cluster structure.
 Use DBSCAN or spectral clustering instead.

-**Varying cluster density:** KMeans assigns each point to the nearest centroid by Euclidean distance.
+**Varying cluster density :** KMeans assigns each point to the nearest centroid by Euclidean distance.
 A sparse cluster far from its centroid will lose points to a denser nearby cluster.
 The denser cluster effectively colonizes the sparse one.

-**Outliers shift centroids:** The centroid is a mean, making it sensitive to extreme values.
+**Outliers shift centroids :** The centroid is a mean, making it sensitive to extreme values.
 A single distant outlier can pull a centroid away from the true cluster center, corrupting all assignments for that cluster.

-**Poor initialization (local minima):** Because the objective is non-convex, different starting centroids can converge to different final configurations.
+**Poor initialization (local minima) :** Because the objective is non-convex, different starting centroids can converge to different final configurations.
 This is mitigated by `n_init=20` (run 20 times and keep the best), but is never fully eliminated.

-**Distance concentration in high dimensions:** As $d$ grows, all pairwise Euclidean distances converge to the same value.
+**Distance concentration in high dimensions :** As $d$ grows, all pairwise Euclidean distances converge to the same value.
 Cluster boundaries become meaningless because no point is meaningfully closer to one centroid than another.
 This is the curse of dimensionality applied to clustering.

-**Business-meaningful micro-segments ignored:** If $K$ is chosen purely by geometric metrics, small but commercially important segments (e.g., ultra-high-spend outliers) can be absorbed into larger clusters.
+**Business-meaningful micro-segments ignored :** If $K$ is chosen purely by geometric metrics, small but commercially important segments (e.g., ultra-high-spend outliers) can be absorbed into larger clusters.
 Metric-optimal $K$ is not always business-optimal $K$.

 ---